cheshire137/huespotlight/README.md

 ## How to Run

 Create a Spotify application at [developer.spotify.com/my-applications](https://developer.spotify.com/my-applications/).

-Edit the app and specify a redirect URI.
+Edit the app and specify `http://localhost:1234` as your app's redirect URI.
+This redirect URI needs to match the address specified in your config.json.

 ```sh
 cp config.json.example config.json